gbouras13/megapharokka/README.md

 3. Install `megapharokka` and most python dependecies with `pip`

-* Note: Martin Larralde the creator and maintainer of these tools at EMBL Heidelberg  just made production releases: `pyrodigal` v3 is required to be compatible with `pyrodigal-gv` v0.1.0
+* Note: The inimitable Martin Larralde [@althonos](https://github.com/althonos), the creator and maintainer of these tools at EMBL Heidelberg just made production releases: `pyrodigal` v3 is required to be compatible with `pyrodigal-gv` v0.1.0

 ```
 pip install .
 ```

 # Running megapharokka

 * Megapharokka will Run MMSeqs2 (default of `--mmseqs2`) or PyHMMER (`--pyhmmer`) or HHsuite (`--hhsuite`) against appropriately formatted ENVHOG databases.
 * `--skip_extra_annotations` will skip tRNAscan-SE, MINced and Aragorn
+* `--skip_mash` will skip Mash sketch against INPHARED.
 * Run `-m` meta mode (now irrelevant as we are not splitting files but indicate anyway).
 * `-s` creates split directories for your contig fastas, gffs and gbks.
 * You can also use `--dnaapler` to reorient contigs to begin with the large terminase subunit.
 Wouldn't recommend unless you know the contigs are complete.